 Bone broth or chicken or vegetable stock: 1/3 cup

-Tapioca solution: ½ tbsp of tapioca powder mixed with 1 tbsp water
+Tapioca solution: ½ tbsp of tapioca powder mixed with 1 tbsp of water

-Wash the fillets and use paper towel to pad them dry.
-Marinate it with oregano, dill, small amount of black pepper, and salt for about one hour.
+Wash the fillets and use a paper towel to pad them dry.
+Marinate it with oregano, dill, a small amount of black pepper, and salt for about one hour.

-Grill the salmon on low heat if the fillets are thick, on medium heat if the fillets are thinner.
-If they are thick, it takes longer to cook through, about 5-6 minutes each side.
+Grill the salmon on low heat if the fillets are thick and on medium heat if the fillets are thinner.
+It takes longer to cook through if they are thick, about 5-6 minutes on each side.
 If they are average thick, it takes about 3-4 minutes on each side.
 It is the key not to use high heat to avoid over-cooking.

 While the salmon is being cooked, let’s make the mushroom sauce:

 Put the oil in a saucepan and heat up at low to medium heat.
 Throw in onions and leek and stir till onions look partially translucent.
-Then put the ginger, wine, salt and mushrooms in the saucepan and let them sweat till the mushrooms are caramelized.
+Then put the ginger, wine, salt, and mushrooms in the saucepan and let them sweat until caramelize.

 Now put in bone broth or any stock (chicken or vegetable) in the pan.
-Stir for about 30 seconds and then add in cilantro and pressed garlic.
+Stir for about 30 seconds, then add cilantro and pressed garlic.

 Add tapioca solution at last to thicken the sauce.

-Note: It's great to eat cilantro with any type of fish to chelate the mercury in the fish.
+It's great to eat cilantro with any fish to chelate the mercury in the fish.

 Jenny Noland, MS, CNS, CNGS, CKNS, LDN, MBA